Robust Universal Adversarial Perturbations

-We use $\psi = 0.1$ and $\phi = 0.05$ resulting in $n = 185$ for generating samples for our \texttt{RobustUAP} algorithm as well as reporting robust ASR in our evaluation.
-The UAPs are trained on 2,000 images, other parameters for evaluation are given in Appendix F.
+The same is true for generating a UAP robust to uniform random noise.

+\textbf{Robust ASR} ($\textbf{ASR}_\mathbf{R}$).
+Figure \ref{fig:semantic_top} shows performance of UAPs obtained by applying 738 randomly sampled transformations to the original UAPs generated by different methods on ILSVRC, similar graphs for CIFAR-10 can be found in Appendix \ref{appendix:diffcdfs}.
+The \texttt{RobustUAP} algorithm outperforms all others in each case, we observe that for these harder transformation sets \texttt{StandardUAP} loses its effectiveness completely.
+In Table \ref{table:rasr} we compare robust universal adversarial success rate $\text{ASR}_R$ with $\gamma = 0.6$, in other words, we are finding the percentage of sampled neighbors of the perturbation that are still UAPs with $60\%$ effectiveness on the testing set.
+We provide average $\text{ASR}_U$ scores as well as $\text{ASR}_R$ for different $\gamma$ levels in Appendix \ref{appendix:diffmetrics}.

+Our \texttt{RobustUAP} algorithm achieves at least $53.4\%$ higher robust ASR when compared to the standard UAP algorithm on both datasets and all transformation sets.
+Furthermore, our \texttt{RobustUAP} algorithm significantly outperforms both robust baseline approaches.
+Except for the $T(2,2)$ case which we observe to be the easiest, \texttt{RobustUAP} achieves at least $11.6\%$ performance gain over the baselines. \texttt{SGD} is the best performing baseline and achieves high robust ASR on relatively easier transformation sets performing within $1\%$ of \texttt{RobustUAP} on $T(2,2)$.
+On harder transformation sets, this gap widens considerably, see Table~\ref{table:rasr}.